Get Ready for the Big Paint Job: Preparation and Cleanup Tips

 Set Up Your Painting Station

-Set up your painting station in a well-ventilated area, like a garage or patio.
-You’ll want plenty of space to spread out your supplies.
+Set up your painting station in a well-ventilated area—such as a garage or patio—with enough room to spread out supplies and move safely.

 Gather Your Gear

-Round up brushes, rollers, paint trays, drop cloths, tape, and anything else you’ll need.
-Don’t forget essential safety equipment like goggles, respirators, and gloves.
+Round up brushes, rollers, paint trays, drop cloths, tape, and other essentials.
+Don’t forget safety gear like goggles, a respirator rated for paint fumes, and gloves.

-Prepare the area you’ll be painting by clearing the space of furniture and taping off trim, windows, and doors.
+Prepare the area you’ll be painting by clearing furniture and taping off trim, windows, and doors.
 Lay down drop cloths, canvas, or plastic sheeting to protect floors and surfaces.

 Get Your Paint Ready

 Pour paint into trays and fill sprayer reservoirs.
-For the best results, let paint sit out so it can reach room temperature before applying.
-This helps it go on more smoothly.
+For smoother application, let paint reach room temperature and stir (or mechanically mix) until uniform before you begin.

 Keep Supplies at the Ready

-•Group supplies by the area or task.
-Have everything in one place so you can work efficiently without interruptions.
+• Group supplies by area or task so you can work efficiently without interruptions.

-•Use paint tray liners, disposable gloves, and drop cloths under containers to make for easy cleanup.
+• Use tray liners, disposable gloves, and drop cloths under containers to speed cleanup.

-•Keep a trash bag nearby for disposing of used brushes, rollers, trays, and other waste.
+• Keep a trash bag handy for used rollers, liners, and other disposable items.

-•Have a container of water for rinsing brushes and a rag for wiping up spills.
+• Have a small container of water for latex-paint brush rinses and a rag for quick wipe-ups.

-•Keep a screwdriver or paint key on hand for opening stuck paint can lids.
+• Keep a screwdriver or paint key nearby for stubborn can lids.

-•Have a ladder, step stool, or scaffolding ready if painting high areas.
-Safety first!
+• Have a ladder, step stool, or scaffolding ready for high areas—safety first.

 Use Drop Cloths to Contain the Mess